Sōtapanna stage of Nibbāna can be attained only by learning the true teachings of the Buddha.

 6. X spends a lot of time reading about and contemplating all the evidence.
 Then he begins to realize that what the friend is saying is true.
 He decides to take an exploratory trip and makes suitable preparations, as suggested by the friend.

 - Once in a while, he wonders whether all these preparations will be a waste of time.
-But as he keeps on assessing the evidence, he becomes more and more convinced that he needs to take that trip.
+However, as he continues to assess the evidence, he becomes increasingly convinced that he needs to take that trip.

-7. Then X starts on the trip and is encouraged by seeing some “landmarks” that the friend told him.
-Even though once in a while he thinks about all the “pleasures” he could have had if he stayed home, these “landmarks” encourage him to go further and then reaches one of the four “major stopovers” that the friend mentioned.
+7. Then X starts on the trip and is encouraged by seeing some “landmarks” that the friend told him about.
+Even though he occasionally thinks about the “pleasures” he could have had if he had stayed home, these “landmarks” encourage him to go further and then reach one of the four “major stopovers” that the friend mentioned.

-- At a certain point on the way, he becomes fully convinced about his friend’s conclusions.
+- At a certain point on the way, he becomes fully convinced of his friend’s conclusions.
 Now there is no going back for him.
-That is like getting to the Sōtapanna stage.
+That is equivalent to reaching the Sōtapanna stage.

 The Way to the Sōtapanna Stage

 8. The key here is that without knowing about the Buddha’s world view (31 realms of existence and the suffering in the four lower realms, see “The Grand Unified Theory of Dhamma“), one does not comprehend the “saṃsāric suffering.”
-Most suffering incurs when one is born in any of the four lowest realms.
+Most suffering occurs when one is born in any of the four lowest realms.
 That is important because it is possible that (especially young and wealthy people) may not experience that much physical and mental suffering.
-And to have faith in the Buddha’s worldview, one needs to spend some time examining the evidence for it.
+To have faith in the Buddha’s worldview, one needs to spend time examining the evidence for it.

 9. When one sees why it is not fruitful to stay in “this world” of 31 realms, they have understood the true nature, the three characteristics anicca, dukkha, anatta, of “this world.”